It is commonly understood that merchandising is a concept that applies to all types of retailing except pharmacy.

 Thirdly, have a clear rubric to make it easy for customers to find what they are looking for.
 Divide up the space and organize it in a way that makes it easy for the shopper to navigate and find the right category.
 Allocate product groups so that customers can move from one category to the next - for example, next to maternity and baby products, feminine hygiene products, cosmetics can be placed.
 Pay particular attention to the so-called “spontaneous shopping zone”- the area near the cash register and in the aisles.

-It is important to realize that pharmacy merchandising is not a one-off activity, but a process that needs to be constantly maintained, optimized, improved and reformatted.
+It is important to realize that merchandising is not a one-off activity, but a process that needs to be constantly maintained, optimized, improved and reformatted.
 Merchandising in pharmacies is highly seasonal - take this into account.
 SPF creams and cold prevention products have seasonal sales figures, which "dictate" the rules for their display.
 The pharmaceutical market is an active and fast-growing one and the introduction of new products and brands must also be reflected in the display, not just by piling new products on top of existing ones - a new approach to displaying products in the medicine cabinet and re-formatting the shelf is needed.
+Stay ahead in the dynamic pharmaceutical market by leveraging these ideas to increase pharmacy sales and meet the evolving needs of your customers.